libbyh/libbyh.github.io/index.md

 # Work with Me

 Thank you for your interest!
-I am not recruiting students or postdocs or accepting new committee invitations right now.
+I am *not* recruiting students or postdocs or accepting new committee invitations right now (or for Fall 2024).

 <!--I'm recruiting postdocs through the [Michigan Data Science Fellows program](https://midas.umich.edu/fellows/):-->
 <!---->